UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     In [3]: f'Your name is {name}'
     Out[3]: 'Your name is Andy'

-Now let's add an example of evaluating an expression in an f-string:

 In addition to referencing variables in the local scope, f-strings can evaluate simple expressions in line like so:

 .. code-block:: ipython